akulacsathish-eng/CDA3100-Spring2026/MemVault/part1/README_part1.md

 * Do not alter the provided `Node` structure or the functions in `vault\_gen.c` and `seed\_util.c`.
 All personalisation is derived from the seed, and modifying these files may break reproducibility.
 * The program uses dynamic memory allocation for the node array and password buffer; be sure to free any allocated memory to avoid leaks.
-* Use an academic tone in your code comments: concisely explain why each step is necessary without referring to conversational or artificial-intelligence phrasing.